This listing expired on April 20, 2023. Please contact email@example.com for any updated information.

 Room and Board Arrangements:

-David Moore and those students enrolled for academic credit will stay at the Wall Center for Archaeological Research in Morganton (about a 20 minute drive to the site) during the field school.
+Students enrolled for academic credit will stay at the Wall Center for Archaeological Research in Morganton (about a 20 minute drive to the site) during the field school.
 There is often room at the Wall Center for non-credit participants as well.
 The Wall Center is the home of the Exploring Joara Foundation, a non-profit organization formed in 2007 to support the field school and to create a regional public archaeology program.
 The Center includes dormitory space for 25 students and staff, along with office and lab space.
 If you need additional information about local accommodations, please contact David Moore.
-Cost: $75 per week.
+Cost: $80 per week.
 This includes the cost of dinners Monday-Thursday.
 Proof of vaccination is required for housing.

-Students may take the field school for up to 4 credits (1 credit per week).
-Credits offered by Warren Wilson College.
-Tuition is $425 per 5-day week (Weeks 2-4) and $350 per 4-day week (Week 1) for non-credit participation. $781 per week (1 credit per week) for college credit.
+Students may take the field school for up to 4 credits (1 credit per week) or as a non-credit participant.
+Credits offered by Warren Wilson College. $782 per week (1 credit per week) for college credit.
+Tuition is $450 per week for non-credit participation.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.